Keyj33k/htkit/README.md

 # Project - Hunter:snake: | Ver.:1.1.9

-- A easy to use pentesting toolkit for information gathering and more.
+- An Easy To Use Pentesting Assistant For Information Gathering And More.
-- Written with Python3 for Linux.
+- Written With Python3 For Linux.

-### Information Gathering Made Easier.
+### You Are One Keystroke Away From The Informations.

 ---